At Grange Farm, we know that when children feel safe, comfortable, happy and engaged they can make the most of their potential.

 As well as really enjoying taking on these roles, the children learn a lot from them and it is often the children themselves who come up with better ways of doing things!

-Every term, we have a focussed week where governors come into school and talk to children of varying ages about a wide range of topics.
+We like to invite governors into school and talk to children of varying ages about a wide range of topics.
 These have included:

 • Spiritual, Moral, Social and Cultural Education